This post is also available in: Français (French)

 Why not take an opportunity this week to help students learn how to ensure they get credit for all of their photographs and original works?
 They can do this very simply by placing a Creative Commons license on all work they are sharing on the internet.

-This can be added as text to any type of post on the internet, (i.e. Image by C. Beach, CC: BY-NC-SA) or they can print it in the bottom corner of a photograph or original work.
+This can be added as text to any type of post on the internet, (i.e. Image by W. May, CC: BY-NC-SA) or they can print it in the bottom corner of a photograph or original work.

 However please be sure to keep student identities out of any Special Activity pictures you share!